 In the United Kingdom, for instance, customers now know that when they purchase a pair of school trousers at supermarket chain TESCO, a child in Kenya gets a school uniform.

 Mr. Dunn’s B1G1, which was established in Australia early last year, focuses on transaction-based giving worldwide.
-It allows businesses to choose and contribute to a cause listed on it’s website, and for every item or service the business sells, 100 per cent of the pledged amount goes to the worthy cause.
+It allows businesses to choose and contribute to a cause listed on it’s website, and for every item or service the business sells, all the pledged amount is passed onto the Worthy Causes excluding credit card and bank fees.

 In Singapore, Mr. Dunn said he would like to focus on getting businesses and even Government agencies to sign up with the B1G1 community.
 It now has about 120 companies signed on worldwide, with some 500 causes listed on its website.